 Only interesting when diff are made with subversion itself.
-When set, than subversions diff ignores the content type of entries.
+When set, than subversion diff ignores the content type of entries.
 Otherwise it will not output diffs from binaries.

-Defines what kdesvn is using for external display and how it will called.
+Defines what kdesvn is using for external display of differences and how it will be called.
 There are three ways:

-The difference will generated with subversion and put direct into standard input of the external program (eg., no temporary files needed)
+The difference will generated with subversion and put direct into standard input of the external program (i.e., no temporary files needed)

-The difference will generated with subversion, saved into a temporary file and the parameter "%f" will replaced with that filename.
-This may used with for instance with a simple call to less or textviewer.
+The difference will be generated with subversion, saved into a temporary file and the parameter

-kdesvn let the external program make the difference. %1 and %2 will replaced with required values (file names or folder names). kdesvn stores content to compare in a temporary environment (when folders do a "export”, when single file, does a “cat”) when needed and cleans up after closing external program or closing itself.
+kdesvn let the external program make the difference. %1 and %2 will be replaced with required values (file names or folder names). kdesvn stores content to compare in a temporary environment (when folders does an “export”, when single file, does a “cat”) when needed and cleans up after closing external program or closing itself.

 Substituted with source number one.